welaika/welaika-suspenders/README.md

     gem install welaika-suspenders

-If you are using RVM, please create a new gemset named like `projectname`:
+If you are using RVM, please before create a new gemset named like `projectname`:

     rvm gemset create projectname
     rvm gemset use projectname